euyixiyue/scam/README.md

-You will gain money by an immoral action.
+You will be the last person to buy a Chrysler.